hansake/Z180_Computer/README.md

 I am planning to program the ATmega328P with [Pocket AVR Programmer Hookup Guide - learn.sparkfun.com](https://learn.sparkfun.com/tutorials/pocket-avr-programmer-hookup-guide?_ga=2.127691909.94672799.1626256475-796128395.1619009331).

 My selection of components is mainly based on what I found in the component boxes tucked away in my basement.

+## Jumper configuration

+JP1 Tx Jumper
+* Pin 1: Connected to channel 1 Tx D-sub output via RS-232
+* Pin 2: Connected to channel 1 Tx from Z180
+* Pin 3: Connected to Rx input on ATmega328P
+* Pin 4: Connected to channel 1 Rx D-sub input via RS-232

+JP2 Rx Jumper
+* Pin 1: Connected to channel 1 Rx D-sub input via RS-232
+* Pin 2: Connected to channel 1 Rx to Z180
+* Pin 3: Connected to Tx output on ATmega328P
+* Pin 4: Connected to channel 1 Tx D-sub output via RS-232

+JP1 & JP2 function
+* Pin 1 to Pin 2: Tx and Rx from Z180 connected to RS-232 D-sub
+* Pin 2 to Pin 3: Tx and Rx from Z180 connected to Rx and Tx on ATmega328P
+* Pin 3 to Pin 4: RS-232 D-sub connected to Rx and Tx on ATmega328P